Wirt4/linkedinscraper-fork/README.md

 ### License

-This project is licensed under the MIT License.X
+This project is licensed under the MIT License.
 Write README.md file for this project.
 Make it detailed as possible.
-X